sithmel/config-burger/README.md

   // }
 });
 ```
 This is interesting: the configuration matches 3 layers: the generic one, the vegetarian and the "very hot", but the "main" of the "very hot" layer conflicts with the one in the vegetarian layer.
-The vegetarian is more prioritary so it win.
+The vegetarian is more prioritary so it wins.

 ## Adding functions
 You can add to the registry a function or object.
 This is treated as a normal layer: